Skip to main content

 • Current or former legal guardians

 • Law enforcement officers or agencies.
 Law enforcement must make a good faith effort to notify the respondent’s intimate partner, family or household member, or other third party at risk of violence about the petition and provide resource referrals.
-Learn more about role of law enforcement
+Learn more about role of law enforcement.

 See all FAQs